celery/cyme/docs/introduction.rst

     This is the management application, speaking HTTP with the clients.
     See ``cyme --help`` for full description and command line arguments.

-* :mod:`cyme-agent <cyme.management.commands.cyme_agent>`.
+* :mod:`cyme-branch <cyme.management.commands.cyme_branch>`.

-    This runs an agent.
+    Creates a new branch and starts the service to manage it.
-    See ``cyme-agent --help`` for full description and command line arguments.
+    See ``cyme-branch --help`` for full description and command line arguments.

 Models
 ------

-The agent uses an SQLite database to store state, but this can also be another database system (MySQL, PostgreSQL, Oracle, DB2).
+The branch manager uses an SQLite database to store state, but this can also be another database system (MySQL, PostgreSQL, Oracle, DB2).

 App